Probate Q&A Series How can an executor in North Carolina regain access to estate property if co-heirs lock them out?

 • Ask for a preliminary injunction under Rule 65 if the property faces immediate risk.

-• Seek contempt sanctions if co-heirs refuse to comply with the court’s order (N.C.
-Gen. Stat. § 5A-11).
+• Seek contempt sanctions if co-heirs refuse to comply with a court order.

 • Document all communications, lock changes, photographs, and costs incurred.